abhishekmittal09/filesharingtool/README.md

 4. Please explore the code to see the commands for file download and file upload.

-5. The following commands are supported and worked for me:-
+The following commands are supported and worked for me:-

-a. fd f.jpg tcp //download file using tcp connection
+1. fd f.jpg tcp //download file using tcp connection
-b. fd f.jpg udp //download file using udp connection
+2. fd f.jpg udp //download file using udp connection
-c. fu f.jpg tcp
+3. fu f.jpg tcp
-d. fu f.jpg upd
+4. fu f.jpg upd
-e. fu f.jpg udp ack //upload using ack
+5. fu f.jpg udp ack //upload using ack
-f. fd f.jpg udp ack //downlad using ack
+6. fd f.jpg udp ack //downlad using ack